 Energy Savings and Improved Uniformity with Airtorch®

 Did you know that for a 2000 SCFM flow, when you save ~5 psi in pressure drop, it is equivalent to about 30 KW in power-savings.
 This is almost a savings of $25,000 per year assuming a price of 10US¢ per KWhr.
 MHI Airtorch® models are designed with thermal energy loss reduction, and pressure energy loss reduction features.
-MHI Airtorch® models offer a high temperature input even to 800°C, particularly useful for Duct Heaters that are used in ovens.
+MHI Airtorch® models offer a high temperature input even to 500°C, particularly useful for Duct-Heaters that are used in ovens or for replacing natural gas heating.

 Sometimes to use the lowest power users work through several cycles in a recuperater mode.
 The SH models can accept inlet gas temperatures up to 800°C. Please contact MHI for details.